We developed our website in early 2009, and organized the information based on our primary objectives.

-- The Medical & First Aid section provides additional emergency-related details for residents of West Seattle, including links to Google maps of area hospitals and veterinary clinics.
+Medical & First Aid – This section provides additional emergency-related details for residents of West Seattle (who may worry that we don’t have a major hospital here).
+Don’t miss our other two interactive Google maps that show area hospitals and veterinary clinics!

-- In our Resources section, we’ve included links to official sources of emergency information, West Seattle news sources and other resources, planning tips and checklists, resources from other communities, training and safety information.
+Resources – This section (see drop-down menu) includes links to official sources of emergency information, West Seattle news sources and other resources, planning tips and checklists, resources from other communities, training and safety information.
 There is useful information in this section even for those who don’t live in West Seattle!

-- In our Learn More and our Get Involved! sections you’ll find information about our group and details about upcoming events, recent disaster-readiness activities such as cross-neighborhood radio testing and more!
-We post ongoing activity reports, as well as some video and photos.
-You’ll find background information about the current emergency communication hubs, as well as information about how new ones can be established.
+Learn More and our Get Involved! sections — You’ll find information about our group and details about past events and disaster-readiness activities such as cross-neighborhood radio testing and more!
+These sections include previous activity reports on the Past Activities & Accomplishments page, (mostly organized by year), as well as some video and photos.
+You’ll find background information about the current West Seattle emergency communication hubs, as well as information about how new ones can be established.
 See the Call to Action page for ways you can help!

 Need to find something quickly?